US: AstraZeneca may have used outdated info in vaccine trial | Health

 The agency said the Data and Safety Monitoring Board “expressed concern that AstraZeneca may have included outdated information from that trial, which may have provided an incomplete view of the efficacy data.”
 “We urge the company to work with the DSMB to review the efficacy data and ensure the most accurate, up-to-date efficacy data be made public as quickly as possible,” the statement added.

+In previous vaccine trials, as is the situation here, cases have continued to accrue, even as companies began to release their data.
+But the AstraZeneca circumstance is unusual in drawing the concern of the data monitoring board.

-The company aims to file an application with the Food and Drug Administration in the coming weeks, and the government's outside advisers will then publicly debate the evidence.
+The company has said it aims to file an application with the Food and Drug Administration in the coming weeks, and the government's outside advisers will then publicly debate the evidence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)